Oral Cancer Screenings & Early Detection Exams

 Oral Cancer Warning Signs You Need To Know

-Oral cancer is something we all need to know about as over 56,000 North Americans will be diagnosed this year, and of those, nearly 11,000 will die because of it.
-The key is to catch it in its early stages and begin treatment immediately.
+Oral cancer is something we should all be aware of, as more than 56,000 people in North America will be diagnosed this year, and nearly 11,000 will lose their lives to it.
+Early detection is key, as catching it in its initial stages allows for faster treatment and better outcomes.

 When we talk about oral cancer, we are including cancer of the soft tissues of the tongue, cheek, tonsils, soft palate, pharynx, lips, and salivary glands.